 How do popular beauty bloggers make money online?

-How to get started if you want to become a successful paid blogger yourself?
+How to get started if you want to become a successful professional blogger yourself and get paid consistently?

 If that’s the case, then this article is for you.

-I have over 3 years of experience in this area and today I wanted to share how to get started online from the ground up and how people make money with their blogs, YouTube channels and/or Instagram pages.
+I have 7+ years of experience in this area and today I wanted to share how to get started online from the ground up and how people make money with their blogs, YouTube channels and/or Instagram pages.